 Careers in Nurse-Midwifery

 State law requires a certified nurse midwife to be an active registered nurse and hold an advanced nursing degree.
-While a CNM may practice in the same capacity as many other advanced nursing professionals, their focus is typically focused on the treatment of women.
+While a CNM may practice in the same capacity as many other advanced nursing professionals, their focus is typically on the treatment of women.

 - Acute Care for Women

 As a Certified Nurse Midwife you can expect to earn a salary in the following range, according to data compiled in April 2009 at Salary.com.
 This is just an estimate and actual compensation will depend on many factors such as experience, location, and type of practice.

 75th Percentile: $96,097